smr75/GitHubProxy/README.md

 # GitHubProxy
-RESTful API for interacting with GitHub
+RESTful API for retrieving contributors to a GitHub repo